Yanqi-Xu/parole/parole/parole_data_diary_public.md

 pr_miss_true <- pr_miss %>% filter(missing_rate ==1 & vote == "Not Available")

 # how many board members missed that full day by date.
 The actual number of days is 184.
-# 119 days with one board member absent, 69 days when two board members were missing
+# 119 days with one board member absent, 69 days when two board members were missing throughout the day.
 pr_board_miss <- pr_miss_true %>% group_by(hearing_date) %>% summarize(member_absent = n())

 #break it down by year